ricochhet/SandstormServer/README.md

         - The `build` function will grab all mod object JSONs and combine them into a singular object that follows the schema of `/v1/me/subscribed`.
 The finalized `Subscription.json` can be found in `./SandstormServerData/{gameId}/Subscription.json`.

 ### Titanium.Web.Proxy
 The included version of Titanium.Web.Proxy has a few differences from the `develop` branch and NuGet.
 - Branch: `develop`
 - Added: `Models/LocalHostAddr`
 - Modified `ProxyServer.cs`

 I have added a parameter to `SetAsSystemProxy()` to include the option to specifically set the local domain to use when the proxy is set.
 When using 'localhost' the game ignores our proxy unless the proxy is set to use '127.0.0.1'.
 The change lets us specify if we want to use 'localhost' or '127.0.0.1'.
 Default: localhost

+### Suggestions & PRs
+Suggestions and pull requests are very appreciated, just keep in mind to follow the project architecture to keep it consistent.